 What is a Writing Oasis?

-- A space to articulate a measurable objective and goal (“I want to write an ethnographic vignette on X for my third chapter, I expect that to take 3-5 pages of writing”).
+- articulate a measurable objective and goal (“I want to write an ethnographic vignette on X for my third chapter; I expect that to take three to five pages of writing”).

-- A space to set a timer for writing periods and break periods.
+- set a timer for writing periods and break periods.

-- A space to have 2-10 peers who also share their goals and also commit to write without distraction during the writing blocks.
+- be joined by a small group of peers who also share their goals and commit to write without distraction during the writing blocks.

-- A space to track if there are reoccurring reasons one is distracted from their writing (Physical needs?
-Missing knowledge of material?
-Missing data?
-Lack of direction/what’s next?
+- track if there are reoccurring reasons you might be distracted from your writing (Physical needs?
+Anxiety over grasp of material?
+Missing data or key sources?
+Lack of direction or sense of what’s next?
 Apprehension about writing quality?
 Language barrier?
 Other?).

-- A space to chat with peers in the same stage to offer strategies and simply be in community across difficulty.
+- chat with peers to offer strategies, share ideas, and simply be in community as we encounter challenges.